A New Standard For Suspicious Order Monitoring

 Law360, August 21, 2017

-In the Law360 article “A New Standard For Suspicious Order Monitoring,” Managing Principal Crystal Pike, Vice President Kenneth Weinstein, and Associate Nicholas Van Niel examine the potential implications of the recent court ruling upholding the U.S. Drug Enforcement Agency's (DEA's) revocation of Masters Pharmaceutical's controlled substance license as it relates to the analysis of data in complying with the "Suspicious Order Monitoring (SOM) requirement."
+In the Law360 article “A New Standard For Suspicious Order Monitoring,” Managing Principals Crystal Pike and Kenneth Weinstein and Vice President Nicholas Van Niel examine the potential implications of the recent court ruling upholding the U.S. Drug Enforcement Agency's (DEA's) revocation of Masters Pharmaceutical's controlled substance license as it relates to the analysis of data in complying with the “Suspicious Order Monitoring (SOM) requirement.”
 The DEA's recent enforcement decisions demonstrate that they expect a heightened level of compliance throughout the entire prescription opioid distribution chain, despite the lack of concrete underlying guidance for the rule-making.
 This raises questions about what actions distributors should take to manage risk.